brianr10/brian-portfolio/content/projects/Instagram-Bot.md

 showInProjects: true
 ---

-Built an instagram bot to learn about automation and learning a little about the Selenium framework.
+An instagram bot to learn about automation and learning a little about the Selenium framework.
+Navigates to instragram using chrome web browser and automatically logs into my account using Selenium.